kostafey/ejc-sql/README.md

 for any new buffer.
 There is a handy function to create temporary buffer for playing with SQL: `ejc-switch-to-sql-editor-buffer`.

-Then type you queries like this:
+Then type your queries like this:

 ```SQL
 select something from my_table